mweinberger/scmigrator/README.md

-# Python Security Center Module
+# Python Security Center Migrator

-This module is designed to import and export assets from SecurityCenter 4.x and 5.x.
+This tool is designed to import and export assets, policies, reports, and dashboards between SecurityCenter 4.x and 5.x.
 More importantly, you can do these tasks in bulk.

 [Source Code Repository](https://github.com/mweinberger/scmigrator)